Car Accident Attorneys Providing Skilled And Caring Legal Guidance

-- License plate number of the other vehicle
+- The license plate number of the other vehicle

-- If the driver does not own the car, establish the relationship between the insured and driver.
+- If the driver does not own the car, establish a relationship between the insured and the driver

-Take as many photos as possible to show a complete 360 degree view of the car accident from all angles as evidence of the scene.
-You may also take video of the scene, which can be used by your Miami personal injury lawyer to support your claim.
+Take as many photos as possible to show a complete 360-degree view of the car accident from all angles as evidence of the scene.
+You may also take a video of the scene.

 A serious car accident exists if you have sustained permanent injuries as a result of the car.
 Some common examples of these injuries are: